obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 - `🔁 every February on the last`
 - `🔁 every April and December on the 1st and 24th` (meaning every _April 1st_ and _December 24th_)
 - `🔁 every year`

+---

+## Technical Details

+Tasks uses the [rrule](https://github.com/jakubroztocil/rrule) library to calculate the next date when completing a recurring task.